-You can enroll your domestic partner and his or her eligible children in Citi medical, dental, vision, and spending account benefits during annual enrollment (for coverage effective January 1 of the following year) or within 31 days of a qualified change in status.
+You can enroll your domestic/civil union partner and his or her eligible children in Citi medical, dental, vision, and spending account benefits during annual enrollment (for coverage effective January1 of the following year) or within 31 days of a qualified change in status.
 Examples of qualifying events that will allow you to enroll your domestic partner and his or her eligible children during the plan year are:

-- Submitting your registration or certifying your domestic partnership by submitting the Domestic Partner Coverage Forms; - > The birth or adoption of a child; and - > Your domestic partner's loss of benefits coverage in another employer's plan.
+- > Submitting your registration (for domestic/civil union partnership) or certifying your domestic partnership by submitting the Domestic Partner Coverage Forms; - > The birth or adoption of a child; and - > Your domestic/civil union partner's loss of benefits coverage in another employer's plan.

-You must speak with a Citi Benefits Center representative to request the Domestic Partner Coverage Forms.
-Call ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare benefits" option.
+You must speak with a Citi Benefits Center representative to request the Domestic Partner Coverage Forms, if applicable.
+See the For More Information section for detailed instructions, including TDD and international assistance.

-For information on domestic partner eligibility, see "For Domestic Partners" under "Eligibility."
+For information on domestic partner eligibility, see "For Domestic Partners" on page 17 under "Eligibility" beginning on page 13.